 4. I invented shoelaces called Wonder Laces.
-They are "the better shoelace--healthier for your feet, more comfortable, and they have six times the knot strength of normal shoelaces."
+They were "the better shoelace--healthier for your feet, more comfortable, and they have six times the knot strength of normal shoelaces."

 5. My secret guilty pleasure is watching reality television with my kids.
-I especially love Survivor.
+I especially like Survivor.